 So what are our plans for the coming weeks?

 - First of all the harsh one – disciple the over zealous behaviour.
-I have seen instances where an excuse is made -oh they are going through a lot (believe me I’ve already heard this in relation to Monkey, yes he is, yes I need to cut him some slack but not when it comes to this point) and that leads to more and more aggressive behaviour.
+I have seen instances where an excuse is made.
+Such as ‘they are going through a lot’.
+Believe me I’ve already heard this in relation to Monkey.
+Yes he is.
+Yes I need to cut him some slack but not when it comes to this point.
+As I have seen it lead to more and more aggressive behaviour.
 If he wants attention then he can have in the form of a time out.
-Hopefully if we keep up with the good attention such as invitations to play, more stories and doing things solely for him, he will quickly realise that sort of attention is far better.
+Hopefully if we keep up with the good attention.
+Such as invitations to play, more stories and doing things solely for him.
+He will quickly realise that sort of attention is far better.
 If he doesn’t then I guess I had better invest in a longer egg timer!

 - Carry on with the reassurance and focus on him.
 He will work through his feelings with a little bit of help from us, the issues are only temporary.
 Something we need to keep reminding ourselves.

 - Start thinking about how we can encourage that sibling bond going forwards

 So there we have it, bringing a new baby into a family will never been completely smooth sailing.
 Unless you are extremely lucky.
 There will be ups and downs.
 For those of you that will be doing just this in the next few months.
 Don’t stress children are robust as long as they know you love them.
 For those of you that have already done this.
 Any suggestions on things we can do in addition to the above.
 Will be gratefully received in the comments below.